 The purpose of this section is to set out typical situations in which conflicts of interest arise and are managed during the Firm's day-to-day business so that staff are better equipped to identify, report and assist in avoiding, eliminating or managing conflicts.
-ARs should create a list of situations relevant to their own businesses.
+ARs should create a list of situations relevant to their own businesses as part of their equivalent conflicts of interest policy and associated procedures.